BubbleCoding/GSE/README.md

 # GSE
-This is my Game studies and Engineering Master rep
+Welcome to my repo!

+In this repo I will place all the pieces of code I create during my time at Alpen-Adria-Universität Klagenfurt for my Master in Game Studies and Engineering.